franck-boullier/utils/terraform/aws/data_ingestion/service-accounts/README.md

         - after 60 days, move objects to the Glacier storage class.
 - Make sure that the bucket `raw_data_bucket` cannot be public.
 - Create a policy `raw_data_bucket_policy` that allows the users assuming the role `raw_data_uploader_role` to read and write in the `raw_data_bucket`.

+## The Transfer Server (SFTP Server):

+- Create a role `cloudwatch_role` to allow interaction with Cloudwatch for all the service.
+This will allow us to see everything that's happening in Cloudwatch.
+- Create a policy `cloudwatch_policy` to enable the role `cloudwatch_role` to write logs in cloudwatch
+- Create the Transfer Server `edentred-sftp_server` that will:
+    - Be service Managed (new users are created in the AWS console).
+    - Be Public
+    - Log events on Cloudwatch using the role `cloudwatch-transfer_role`.

 ## To store the Processed Data: